Sibton: History

+In 1885 an exclave of the parish was reassigned to Peasenhall.

+In 1901 the population was 418, and the parish covered 2770 acres.

 Occupations

-The graph shows the occupations of the citizens of Sibton in 1881 and the main occupation was in agricultural work, with 96 men and 3 women working in this sector.
+The graph shows the occupations of the citizens of Sibton in 1881 and the main occupation was in agricultural work, with 96 men and three women working in this sector.
 The second highest sector was in domestic service or offices.
-Census information from 1831 states that nearly 3/4 (91 people) of Sibton's population was a labourer or a servant and 21 people were employers or professionals.
-This is similar to the 1881 occupation statistics as we can see that 99 people work in agriculture which is a similar figure for how many labourers there were in 1831 suggesting there was little change in these years.
-However, in 2011 the occupation statistics of the parish were very different, with just 7 people working in agriculture.
-The highest sector of employment for Sibton in 2011 was people working in accommodation or food industry with 15 people working in this industry.
+Census information from 1831 states that nearly three quarters (91 people) of Sibton's population was a labourer or a servant and 21 people were employers or professionals.
+This is similar to the 1881 occupation statistics which showed that 99 people worked in agriculture, which is a similar figure for how many labourers there were in 1831 suggesting there was little change in these years.
+However, in 2011 the occupation statistics of the parish were very different, with just seven people working in agriculture.
+The highest sector of employment for Sibton in 2011 was people working in accommodation or food industry, with fifteen people working in this industry.

 Population

 According to the 2011 census Sibton had a population of 182- 96 of these people being male and 86 being female.
 This is the lowest the population has been since census records began in 1801.The population hit a peak in 1821, when there were 569 people living in the parish.
-Since then the population fluctuated slightly between the years of 1821 and 1841 but has continued to decrease since then.
+Since then, the population fluctuated slightly between the years of 1821 and 1841 but has continued to decrease since then.
 One reason for this drastic change was due to a boundary change of the parish, which was in 1885 when part of Sibton became part of Peasenhall.
 This change was recorded in the 1891 census and meant the parish size was reduced.
 A continued decrease in population has also occurred as people became less dependent on farming as their main source of income and many people also moved towards the bigger towns, such as Ipswich, for work.

 In 2011, 159 people living in Sibton were over the age of 16 and 23 people were under the age of 16, with the mean age being 48.6.
-56 people in the parish had qualifications of level 4 and above suggesting Sibton is a Parish where people with a high level of qualifications choose to live, this may be because they can afford to live in an area away from services and be able to travel to work.
+56 people in the parish had qualifications of level 4 and above.